harvardinformatics/python-intensive/Python-Part2.md

 # BONUS: Add a windy variable that is a boolean and give recommendations about
 #        whether or not to bring an umbrella when its raining (no if windy, yes if not)

-### MD RM START
-temperature = 72
-weather = "precipitating" # Possible conditions: "sunny", "cloudy", or "precipitating"

-print("The temperature is", temperature, "degrees Fahrenheit and the weather is", weather + ".")

-if temperature <= 32:
-  if weather == "snowy":
-    print("Wear a heavy coat and snow boots.")
-  else:
-    print("Wear a heavy coat and warm shoes.") elif temperature > 32 and weather == "rainy": print("Wear a raincoat and boots.") elif temperature > 60 and weather == "sunny": print("Wear shorts and a t-shirt.")
-else:
-  print("Your guess is as good as mine!")
-### MD RM END

-### SL START
 temperature = 72
 weather = "precipitating" # Possible conditions: "sunny", "cloudy", or "precipitating"